Reheating in tachyonic inflationary models: Effects on the large scale curvature perturbations: Summary and discussion

 \section{Summary and discussion}

 In this work, we have studied the evolution of perturbations in an interacting system consisting of a tachyon and radiation.
 Treating the tachyon as an inflaton, we have investigated the effects of reheating---i.e. the perturbative transfer of energy from the tachyon to radiation---on the large scale curvature perturbations.
 We have shown that the transition does not alter the amplitude of the total curvature perturbation of the system when the rate describing the decay of the inflaton into radiation is either a constant or a function of the tachyon.
-However, we find that the total curvature perturbation is modified when the decay rate associated with the tachyon turns out to be explicitly dependent on time.
-We find that, for the specific functional form of the decay rate that we work with, the overall amplitude of the power spectrum is enhanced (by a factor of about $25$) during the transition.
-We have also been able to explicitly illustrate that it is the growth of the isocurvature perturbations close to the transition is responsible for the amplification of the curvature perturbations.
+We have also illustrated that, before the transition to the radiation dominated epoch, the relative non-adiabatic pressure perturbation between the tachyon and radiation decays in a fashion very similar to that of the intrinsic entropy perturbation associated with the tachyon.
+Moreover, we have shown that, after the transition, the relative non-adiabatic pressure perturbation between the tachyon and radiation dies down extremely rapidly during the early stages of the radiation dominated epoch.
+It is these behavior which ensure that the amplitude of the curvature perturbations remain unaffected during reheating.

 It may be considered an overkill to integrate the second order differential equations rather than work with the much simpler first order equations~\cite{matarrese-2003,malik-2003,malik-2001}.
 Our motivations were threefold.
 Importantly, our effort allowed us to cross-check certain previous results~\cite{matarrese-2003}.
 Also, our aim is to later study the effects of deviations from slow roll inflation as well as the effects of the modified dynamics close to the transition to the radiation dominated epoch on the small scale perturbations.
-As we had mentioned in the introduction, these effects can have interesting implications on the number of primordial black holes that are formed towards the end of inflation~\cite{pbhf}.
+As we had mentioned in the introduction, these effects can have interesting implications for the number density of primordial black holes that are formed towards the end of inflation~\cite{pbhf}.
 Moreover, in possibilities such as the warm inflationary scenario, the decay rate, in addition to depending on the inflaton, can also depend on the temperature (see, for example, Refs.~\cite{wti,wi,deshamukhya-2009}).
 In such a case, the transfer of the energy from the inflaton to radiation may affect the amplitude and possibly the spectral index as well~\cite{cerioni-2008}.